DanT52/roseCityRoll/README.md

 - **Styling:** Tailwind CSS for a utility-first, responsive design.
 - **State Management:** Context API for managing global state.

+### Development Container

+The `.devcontainer` directory contains a configuration file for setting up a development container.
+This is designed to work with the VS Code Dev Containers extension, enabling a seamless development environment.

+The container includes:
+- **Node.js** with TypeScript for frontend development.
+- **PostgreSQL** for database management.
+- **Python** for backend development.

+This setup ensures all necessary tools are pre-installed for efficient development.

 ### Backend
 - **API:** FastAPI for high-performance, asynchronous API handling.
 - **Authentication:** FastAPI-Users for secure user authentication and management.